farhat-lab/who-analysis/README.md

 </ul>

 Finally, run the top cells in the Jupyter notebook `analysis/analysis.ipynb` to write all model analyses to individual Excel files (one for each drug) and generate a summary Excel file for all drugs.

-### Pooling LOF Mutations

-If the argument `pool_lof` is set to True, then LOF mutations are pooled for each (sample, gene) pair.
-A custom function is used for this so that genes containing multiple frameshift mutations are not considered LOF.
-If this is decided against, then pooling can be done on the `Effect` column in the genotypes dataframes.

-When an LOF variant (i.e. loss of start or stop codons, early stop, large deletion) and multiple frameshift mutations co-occur, LOF will be generated as a new feature, and the frameshift mutations will remain as additional features.
-If an LOF variant co-occurs with a single frameshift mutation, then they are pooled into a single LOF feature.

 ### Intermediate Allele Frequencies